 Yeah it is.
 People in Morocco don't steal.

 We recommend not drinking the water as our bodies are not accustomed to the bacteria there, so we urge you to only drink bottled water.
 Showering however is not a problem.

-Drinks are not included on the trip therefore; please bring cash on you to pay for soft drinks, water, beers, wine, etc.
+Drinks are not included on the trip therefore, please bring cash with you to pay for soft drinks, water, beer, wine, etc.

 The local guides we hire for the walking tours speak English.
 The DiscoverExcursions guides also speak English & Spanish.

 Not many trips in your life will allow you to see the ocean, the snow, and the sand on the same trip!
 Some days will be warm some others will be a bit cold (the second night in the Sahara).
 Please download the trip itinerary and the trip information package so you know what to wear and what to bring.

 Do you still have questions?
 Please feel free to contact us via email and we will get back to you.
 We are a Spanish company offering American customer service